Sebastian Aguilera de Heredia: Life

-He was first the organist at the cathedral in Huesca from 1585 to 1603, and then moved to a more prestigious position as maestro de música at La Seo Cathedral in Saragossa.
+Aguilera was the first organist at the cathedral in Huesca from 1585 to 1603.
+During this time, he assisted in the construction of a new organ.
+In 1603, Aguilera moved to a more prestigious position as maestro de música at La Seo Cathedral in Saragossa.
+He remained there until his death in 1627.
 He published a collection of works in 1618, and eighteen of his keyboard works survive.
-He is considered the first major figure of the Aragonese School of music centered on Saragossa.
+Aguilera is considered the first major figure of the Aragonese School of music centered on Saragossa.